July 14th, 2021 4:52pm

-Money gets a bad rap from those who consider themselves “good people” or “spiritual” people or downright religious.
+Money often gets a bad rap from those who consider themselves “good people” or “spiritual” people or downright religious.
 Yet, secretly most people realize its importance and don’t feel so good when lacking in it.
-In fact, lack of money is tied to extreme stress and tends not to be good for our health.
+In fact, lack of money is frequently tied to extreme stress and tends not to be good for our health or relationships.

 Well, I’m going to let you in on a little secret.
 If you change your perspective on money—thinking about it a little differently—you will begin attracting the amount of money exactly right for you.

 The following five characteristics of money should help you do just that.

 1. Money is the currency here on Earth

 That’s right.
 Kick and scream all you will.
 The fact is, money is what buys us necessities—food, clothing, and shelter.
 Therefore it is often the foundation upon which we need to plant our feet.
 Unless you are grounded—able to provide the basic necessities for you and your family, it will be hard for you to reach your dreams, whether those dreams include helping others or being truly at peace with yourself.

 2. Money is gratitude

 What?!
 That’s right.
-View money as a symbolic gesture of gratitude and you will blow away all your personal barriers of attracting it.
+View money as a symbolic gesture of gratitude and you will blow away all your personal barriers to attracting it.
 When we deliver our gifts to the world, people say “thank you” by gladly giving us money.
 And the more people we have thanking us for our goods and services, the more financial profit we will reap.
 Most successful products and industries are successful because masses of people buy into what they are selling.
 True, many of those things are not good for us, yet they have many people thanking them for appealing to and provided our most base needs and wants.
 But that proves my point.
 Still, what we need more of is people applying my money-view and delivering goods and services that elevate the spirit of the masses as they thank you by gladly paying you.
 Up for the task?